How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 The Government of Nepal could ask itself: – How can we treat the Nepali Bhutanese people in our country fairly?

-The ethnic Nepali people of Bhutan could ask themselves: – How should the protest look like? – Was our form of protest in Bhutan appropriate?
-What could we have done differently? – What was our motive?
+The ethnic Nepali people of Bhutan could ask themselves: How should the protest look?
+Was our form of protest in Bhutan appropriate?
+What could we have done differently?
+What was our motive?
 Which factors influence our behavior?

 CONCLUSION

-Analyzing the Bhutanese refugee crisis with a focus on mindfulness is a beneficial tool for conflicting parties to reflect their behavior, but also to understand the other stakeholders’ perspectives better.
+Analyzing the Bhutanese refugee crisis with a focus on mindfulness is a beneficial tool for conflicting parties to reflect on their behavior but also to understand the other stakeholders’ perspectives better.
 It is not up to me to judge who was right or wrong.
-Still, in my viewpoint, the Bhutanese minority with Nepali ethnicity have significantly suffered and justice is not foreseeable.
+Still, in my viewpoint, the Bhutanese minority with Nepali ethnicity has significantly suffered, and justice is not foreseeable.
 I think this example can almost be called ethnic cleansing, similar to the Rohingya crisis in Myanmar.
-Governments urgently need to rethink their behavior: the Nepali government treat refugees with respect and ensuring equity, while the Bhutanese governments need to understand that protests against a law that is perceived discriminatory can not be responded to with killing, torture, and deprivation of land.
+Governments urgently need to rethink their behavior: the Nepali government treats refugees with respect and ensures equity, while the Bhutanese governments need to understand that protests against a law that is perceived discriminatory can not be responded to with killing, torture, and deprivation of land.

 REFERENCES